andrewm4894/netdata-llm-agent/README.md

-# netdata-agent
+# Netdata LLM Agent

-LLM agent for your netdata server.
+An LLM agent for chatting with your netdata server's.